wtrantan/3d-portfolio/README.md

 # 3D Parallax Developer Portfolio Website

 Welcome to my portfolio website!
+Thanks to Forrest Knight for the ThreeJS template, which I heavily modified and customized, and JavaScript Mastery for help with JavaScript implementations and Tailwind.

 ## Technologies
 - Vite - Build tool for the boilerplate and structure